Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                       Default: {00:00:01} (1000)

             DefaultSamplingInterval=VALUE
-                                      Default setting for published nodes for requesting servers to sample values.
+                                      Default value for the OPC UA sampling interval of nodes to publish.
                                       This value is used when no explicit setting is configured.
                                       Alternative: --oi, --opcsamplinginterval
                                       Mode: Standalone only